December 18, 2016

 I sometimes forget some of the simplier things that I actually use quite frequently in the bash shell.
 Error redirection involving stdout and stderr seems to be one of them.
 Below are a few examples that explain things better than I can put in words.
 But first, note the following givens and assumptions:

-• & indicates that what follows is a file descriptor and not a file name
+indicates that what follows is a file descriptor and not a file name/not

 kevin@localhost:~$ ls -ld /tmp /not